canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

       Ethernet works best for both connections, but a WiFi link for the external connection can work in a pinch.

-   -  At a minmum, the external port should be able to access the internet while the internal port must be on its own VLAN or physically segregated LAN to avoid conflicts with other network servers providing DHCP, DNS or PXE.
+   -  At a minmum, the external port should be able to access the Internet while the internal port must be on its own VLAN or physically segregated LAN to avoid conflicts with other network servers providing DHCP, DNS or PXE.
 Note, that external access should be protected as mentioned above in